Programme

 ———- ———- ———- ———-

-A small animated character moves across the walls and screens of the tourist office.
+Walk inside at Copenhagen Visitor Service, and see a small animated character moving across the walls and screens of the tourist office.
 Crawling, digging and unfolding light, Nisse explores the festival from within – tracing light as place, story and attraction.

 ———- ———- ———- ———-